crmcog/salesforce-templates/README.md

 # salesforce-templates

-A few templates that can useful for your salesforce.com projects.
+You will find a few useful salesforce.com project templates here.
+You may use it for your own nefarious purposes.

+See more salesforce.com posts on https://crmcog.com.